Skip to main content

 The City Council is the governing body of the City of Salisbury.
 The Council is comprised of five members who are elected on a non-partisan basis for two-year terms.
 Each Council member serves at-large and represents the entire City.

-The City Council meets every first and third Tuesday of the month at 6:00 p.m.
+The City Council meets at City Hall in the first floor City Council Chambers, at 217 South Main Street, Salisbury NC 28144, on every first and third Tuesday of the month at 6:00 p.m.
 Council meetings are open to the public.

 Interested in learning about the City of Salisbury's election process?
 Below is a link to a memo from the City of Salisbury's lawyer to City Council on the election process, and a link to the School of Government on the process of modifying a city's charter: